 1. The shape of US dollar liquidity in the crypto markets

 In 2018, Hasu found that USDT made up for 29% of Bitcoin’s liquidity.
 Since then, the situation has become a lot more complicated.
-Not only is there 12x as much Tether in circulation.
-USDT base pairs also dominate spot markets on centralized exchanges (CEX) where they account for roughly 65% of trading volume.
+Not only is there 12x as much USDT in circulation.
+USDT trading pairs dominate spot markets on centralized exchanges (CEX) where they account for roughly 65% of trading volume.
 Furthermore, the complexity of the market has increased significantly due to the proliferation of crypto-related TradFi products, DeFi protocols and USDT-collateralized derivatives.
 That said, this analysis focuses on CEX and DeFi markets which would get directly impacted by a Tether shock.

 The stable coin landscape